 The term “cult” has typically been reserved for films such as Eraserhead, Repo Man, Donnie Darko, weird movies, beyond the fringe movies, movies that evaded commercial acceptance because they shunned mass appeal in favor of some sort of eccentric or singular vision – be it a failed artistic enterprise or misunderstood genius.
 The term encompasses massive misfires that have come to be enjoyed ironically and films that took a circuitous route to find a small, but devoted fanbase.
 Rarely does the term “cult” find assignation on a big budget mainstream semi-success mislabeled a bust.
 It was viewed by a great many and still written off as an ephemeral trifle.
 Vincent Canby, the longtime critic for the New York Times likened its misfire to that of Howard the Duck and called it “theoretically comic” and a “mixture of comedy, fantasy and mock-dirge.”
 He wasn’t alone in that sentiment.

 These misconceptions have hindered the film’s rediscovery more than any other factor.
 “Odd,” “bizarre,” “weird” – these are terms that pique a cinephile’s curiosity about movies on the fringe.
 Terms like “trite” or “flat” or worst of all, “boring” sentence a film to the very real cinematic purgatory reserved for something like that Matthew Broderick vehicle Out on a Limb from 1992.
 (Stephen Holden correctly called it “frantically unfunny.”)
 The ripples from which stopped being felt the minute that VHS tape disappeared from the New Release section of your video store.
-It slipped into total obscurity because it was unfunny, but not incompetent or bold enough in its failure to warrant curiosity.
+It slipped into total obscurity not because it was unfunny, but because it wasn’t incompetent and/or bold enough in its failure to warrant curiosity.

 In a perfect world, our favorite films make billions of dollars, and studios give people like John Patrick Shanley unlimited budgets to make any film they want in perpetuity.
 Shanley’s Academy Award for writing Moonstruck, allowed him to make Joe Versus the Volcano, an eccentric passion project.
 And just like that his meteoric and circuitous career trajectory from playwright to failed Amblin Entertainment-backed auteur and back to playwright had been completed in a little under three years.